nullNEU/.github/README.md

 ## Reach Out

 Interested in collaborating, contributing, or simply want to learn more about null NEU?
-Don’t hesitate to get in touch with us at [null.neu@skiff.com](mailto:null.neu@skiff.com).
+Don’t hesitate to get in touch with us at [null_NEU@proton.me](mailto:null_NEU@proton.me).
 We're always looking for new members who share our passion for cybersecurity.

 *At null NEU, we believe in securing the future together, one byte at a time.*